What is a radiator?

 Symptoms of a bad radiator

-If your car is overheating, the coolant is leaking or sludgy, or your heater isn’t working well, you may be dealing with a faulty radiator.
+If your car is overheating, the coolant is leaking or sludgy or your heater isn’t working well, you may be dealing with a faulty radiator.
+Let’s examine each of these symptoms in detail.

-The most obvious sign of a radiator failing is overheating.
+The most obvious sign of radiator failure is overheating.
 Since your radiator’s job is cooling your vehicle’s engine, a radiator that isn’t working can lead to excess heat accumulating.
 Overheating can cause a cascade of other issues, so be careful if you see your engine temperature rising.

-If you notice a pool of green, red or orange fluid under your vehicle, then your radiator may be in trouble.
-Leaking coolant doesn’t necessarily mean the radiator is broken, but it should be looked at by a professional.
+If you notice a pool of green, red or orange fluid under your vehicle, your radiator may be in trouble.
+Leaking coolant doesn’t necessarily mean the radiator is broken, but you should have a professional look at it.
 In addition to a visible leak, you may also notice that the coolant levels are low in your reservoir.

 The coolant in your radiator should be bright red, yellow or green.
 If you notice a rusty color, or the coolant looks thick and milkshake-like, you may have a failing radiator.
 This color occurs when buildup and debris accumulate over a long period of time.